 RULES & FAQS

-If you do not see an answer to the question you have, please use our online contact form to query our staff.
+If you do not see an answer to the question you have, please use our online contact form to contact the WORCS staff.
 We will add questions that are received via email to the FAQ to help others.

 How do I get started in WORCS racing?

 What safety gear is required?

 What class should I compete in?

 Can I ride more than one class?

 Is there practice or a parade lap prior to the event?

 How do I reserve a number to use at the races?

 What are the age limits for 50, 65, 85, Girls, Vet, Master, Senior and Super Senior classes.